 - Don’t smoke: Smoking can weaken your immune system and affect your body’s ability to control inflammation.
 In addition to these things, it’s also just bad for your health overall.

 - Eat a diet high in fruits and vegetables: This goes without saying, but the vitamins and nutrients in healthy foods will bolster your immune system.

 - Drink only in moderation: Alcohol, in general, isn’t great for your body.
 It’s not doing you any favors with your health, but in moderation, it also shouldn’t be too much of a detriment.
-Make an effort to not drink in excess so as to not mess with your sleep cycle and your bodily functions, which will then weaken your immune system.
+Make an effort to not drink in excess to not mess with your sleep cycle and bodily functions, which will then weaken your immune system.

 - Get adequate sleep: Again!
 This one is so important!
 Your body needs proper sleep to replenish your immune system.